 When a resort that offers entertainment hires a performer regularly.

 When a business that harvests trees and sells cut timber hires a worker to cut and harvest trees, it's called "forest harvesting."

 All of these cases have one thing in common: employees are employed to do work that is part of the company's normal business operations.
 As a result, it would be fair to regard them as workers under the (B) portion of the ABC test.
 The worker is normally working in a similar sector, occupation, or trade that he or she has started on their own.

 When classifying staff, care must be taken to ensure that they meet all of the A, B, and C criteria.
 If a recruiting agency fails to create any of these three sections of the ABC test, the worker would be classified as an employee for the purposes of the California Wage Orders rather than an independent contractor.
-These measures will also be used by the California Department of Labor Standards Enforcement (DLSE) to decide whether a worker is covered by the wage orders.
+The California Department of Labor Standards Enforcement (DLSE) will also use these measures to decide whether the wage orders cover a worker.

 Independent contractors are now protected from abuse by recruiting firms as a result of the Court's decision and are in a stronger position to ensure that their interests are addressed and met while doing business with such companies.
-When an employee works for a company, the legislation ensures a certain level of flexibility in terms of benefits, holidays, and pay scale.
+When an employee works for a company, the legislation ensures a certain level of flexibility regarding benefits, holidays, and pay scale.

-Under state and federal law, California employees are entitled to a wide variety of protections.
+Under state and federal law, California employees are entitled to various protections.
 Some of the laws that apply to workers but not contractors are as follows: